Skip to Content

 Frozen Pipe

 For people who live in cold climates, this is a major concern every winter.
-So much so, many people go as far as leaving their faucets on so a steady drizzle of water continuously flows through the pipes and down the drains(s).
+So much so that many people go as far as leaving their faucets on so a steady drizzle of water continuously flows through the pipes and down the drain(s).

-When the water in the pipes freeze the ice (even if it is in a small section of the pipe) expands causing a buildup of water pressure and the water has no place to go, once the water begins to thaw and the force of the built-up water is pushed through the pipe – it bursts.
+When the water in the pipes freezes, the ice (even if it is in a small section of the pipe) expands, causing a buildup of water pressure and the water has no place to go.
+Once the water begins to thaw and the force of the built-up water is pushed through the pipe, it bursts.

 Pipe Corrosion